-The Centre for Parallel Computers (PDC) is the leading High Performance Computing centre for the Swedish academic community.
+The PDC Center for High Performance Computing is the leading supercomputing centre for the Swedish academic community.
 It is funded by the Swedish Research Council through the Swedish National Infrastructure for Computing (SNIC).
 PDC operates cutting-edge computer resources for Swedish users, and provides HPC resources to many important research groups, including the Stockholm Brain Institute (Karolinska Institute), Stockholm University, and KTH.
-With a capacity of more than 2 PF, PDC is the coordinator for the EU-funded EPiGRAM project, a partner in the European Exascale project CRESTA, and the main Swedish participant in the PRACE and EUDAT.
+The current capacity of more than 2 PF is expected to increase significantly in 2020 when new systems are expected to be procured.
+PDC is the main Swedish participant in PRACE and EUDAT.